 The federal individual mandate health insurance penalty imposed by the Affordable Care Act (ACA) no longer exists for any American.
-It doesn't matter if you're low-income, high-income, or if you fall somewhere in between—2017's Tax Cuts and Jobs Act (TCJA) dealt the penalty known as the "shared responsibility payment" a death blow.
+It doesn't matter if you're low-income or high-income or if you fall somewhere in between—2017's Tax Cuts and Jobs Act (TCJA) dealt the penalty known as the "shared responsibility payment" a death blow.
 The ACA itself is still alive and well, but the TCJA effectively and indefinitely eliminated the penalty for lack of insurance beginning in the 2019 tax year.

 Tax filers still had to consider this penalty in the tax years 2017 and 2018, but you might dodge it if your income was below certain thresholds.
-Also, keep in mind that certain states assess a state-level penalty for residents who lack coverage.
+Keep in mind that certain states assess their own tax penalty for residents who lack coverage.

 The Individual Mandate in 2021

-Starting in tax year 2019—no matter your income—you are exempt from the shared responsibility payment, also known as the health insurance penalty.
+As of in tax year 2019—no matter your income—you are exempt from the shared responsibility payment, also known as the "health insurance penalty."
 In tax year 2021, the Internal Revenue Service (IRS) will not fine you for not having health insurance.

 Low-Income Taxpayers and Tax Year 2018